Outline & key info

 Doctors of all grades, nurses, medical students and OHPs are invited to attend.
 No prior climbing or expedition experience is required but you must be fit and capable of trekking for five days.
-The 4167m Mt.
-Toubkal summit is not always guaranteed (we were thwarted by unseasonably early snow in 2014 but previously (and since) can boast a 100% summit success record.
-It is a worthy objective.
 Whether you are flirting with the idea of accompanying a team up a mountain (Kilimanjaro perhaps?), bolstering your CV or simply want a fun, inspiring educational week in the Moroccan mountains, this great value annual expedition is for you.

 Expedition Structure & Content